Mary Ann Glendon

 Mary Ann Glendon (born October 7, 1938) is the Learned Hand Professor of Law at Harvard Law School and a former United States Ambassador to the Holy See.
 She teaches and writes on bioethics, comparative constitutional law, property, and human rights in international law.
-She supports government bans on abortion services and "writes forcefully against the expansion of abortion rights."

-Early life
+Early life and education

 Glendon was raised in Dalton, Massachusetts.
 Her father, Martin Glendon, an Irish-Catholic Democrat, was a reporter for the Berkshire Eagle and also chaired the local board of selectmen.

+Glendon received her Bachelor of Arts, J.D., and Master of Comparative Law from the University of Chicago.